 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of voriconazole:

-Voriconazole is usually handled and stored by a health care provider.
-If you are using voriconazole at home, store voriconazole as directed by your pharmacist or health care provider.
-Keep voriconazole out of the reach of children and away from pets.
+Voriconazole is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.